steveseguin/social_stream/README.md

 - Includes a "feature chat" overlay, selectable via the dockable dashboard
 - Supports bot-commands and automated chat responses, with custom logic plugin support.

+Social Stream makes use of VDO.Ninja's data-transport API to stream data securely between browser windows with extremely low latency and all for free!

 ### Video walk-thru

 https://youtu.be/w4jbZS5QgJs